-In particular, depression can make you think more negatively about your health problem and recovery.
-For example, on days when your pain is particularly bad or when the frame is limiting what you are trying to do, you might think that you can't cope and that it is just going to get worse.
+In particular, depression can make you think more negatively about your health problem.
+For example, on days when your pain is particularly bad, you might think that you can't cope with the pain, that it is just going to get worse, and that you are not going to be able to do the things you need to do.
 All of this thinking, and the sadness and fear that might go with it, can happen without you really noticing.
-It can then make you focus more on the pain or the complication, making it feel worse, and making the negative thoughts even stronger.
+It can then make you focus more on the pain, making it feel worse, and making the negative thoughts even stronger.
 To break this cycle, it can help to notice these thoughts, and to ask yourself the questions above.